jrgreen/jrgreen.github.io/_pages/about.md

 ---
 layout: about
 title: About
-permalink: /about/
+permalink: /
-nav: true
-nav_order: 1
 subtitle: at the <a href='https://www.umb.edu/'>University of Massachusetts Boston</a>

-#profile:
+profile:
-#  align: right
+  align: right
-#  image: White-UMB-logo-lockup.png
+  image: White-UMB-logo-lockup.png
 #  image_circular: false # crops the image to make it circular
 #  more_info: >
 #    <p>555 your office number</p>